Nagendra1997/mesibo-documentation/conferencing.md

 ### Adding members dynamically using REST API
 Add or Remove Group Members using GID obtained in the group add operation.

-To create a group, you need to invoke the [groupeditmembers API](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members)
+To create a group, you need to invoke [groupeditmembers](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members)

 For example,
 In case of a conference, members can send and recieve videos.
 So we invoke the api as follows.